 CHIRP sonar on a fish finder provides you a better image clarity that allows anglers to classify and categorize fish.
-This feature helps a lot to commercial fishers who like to separate and organize terror fish for selling purpose.
+Also, this feature helps a lot to commercial fishers who like to separate and organize terror fish for selling purposes.

 3. Extensive view

 The CHIRP sonar uses multiple frequencies for a long duration of time.
-This characteristic helps an angler to have a clear picture of the underwater environment.
-The anglers can also learn how gamefish relate to baitfish.
+Likewise, this characteristic helps an angler to have a clear picture of the underwater environment.
+Moreover, anglers can also learn how gamefish relate to baitfish.
 It gets pretty difficult to separate the bass and stripers with the baitfish underwater.

 4. Reduces noise in the final image

 Another essential feature of CHIRP is that it reduces noise to a greater extent.
-Traditional fish finders use high single-frequency sonar.
+Also, traditional fish finders use high single-frequency sonar.
 The display features a lot of noise on the screen.

 The noise comes along with the images, and any attempt to reduce noise also reduces essential targets.
 The CHIRP sonar address this problem by showing filtered target images through crisp and noise reduced display.